Botcopy/docs/docs/responses/botcopy-custom-payloads.md

 }
 ```

-## Agent One: Bot Lists
+## AgentOne: Bot Lists

 Bot Lists enable bot/agent forwarding functionality by displaying a list of available bots that users can select from.
 This feature allows seamless handoff between different specialized bots or departments within an organization.
+This requires your organization to have AgentOne access, [which you can find more about here](https://www.botcopy.com/agentone).
+Once you have access, you will be able to create and manage bot lists in your Portal.

-When implementing Bot Lists in Dialogflow, you can use either a `botListId` (which gets expanded by the API) or provide the complete `bots` array directly.
+When implementing Bot Lists with AgentOne in Dialogflow, you can use either a `botListId` (which gets expanded by the API) or provide the complete `bots` array directly.
 The API will automatically expand `botListId` references into full bot objects with complete theme information.

 **Usage:**
 - Enable users to select from multiple available bots or departments.